Silicon-E/TurboFunction/README.md

 # Syntax

 Turbo acts on source files.
 Each source file represents a function.
-Turbo source files are text files in the `data/` folder of a data pack that have filenames endind in "` SRC.mcfunction`" (note the separating space).
+Turbo source files are text files in the `data/` folder of a data pack that have filenames ending in "` SRC.mcfunction`" (note the separating space).
 These files are discarded by Minecraft when it loads the data pack.
 Each Turbo source file compiles to a .mcfunction file at the same location with the same name, sans the "` SRC`" suffix.

 Turbo source files consist of lines separated by line endings.
 Each line is one of:
 - Whitespace